maxpoletaev/directcgo/README.md

     RET
 ```

-*(the real code is a bit more complex as it includes checks for the stack overflow and does proper stack alignment, but you get the idea)*
+*(the real code is a little longer as it includes checks for the stack overflow and does proper stack alignment, but you get the idea)*

 And some wrapping code for passing function arguments and return values: